 Risk Factors & Prevention

-You are at a greater risk for Knee joint injury or disorder if you:
+You are at a greater risk for knee joint injury if you:

-- Are a women who is 65 or older.
+- Are a woman who is 65 or older.

 - Have osteoporosis.